 National Grid does not make money or profit from Standard Offer Service.
 As a result, our regulator allows us to recoup any amount we have under-billed and requires us to refund any amount we have over-billed.
 This takes place over a 12-month period after our regulator has reviewed our comparison of Standard Offer Service billings to the costs of supplying Standard Offer Service, complying with the RES, and our administrative costs.

 As explained above, your bill is separated into two services: supply and delivery.
 While you cannot control how the electricity is delivered to your home, you can reduce your cost by reducing your consumption of electricity and/or purchasing your electric supply from the seller of your choice.
-For tips on reducing your energy consumption, please visit Energy Efficiency.
+For tips on reducing your energy consumption, please visit Energy Saving Programs.
 For more information about choosing a competitive supplier, please visit our Energy Choice area.